Go Back Email Link

 • Make the Peri Peri Sauce:

-Rinse the prepared chillies under cool running water then place into a small bowl.
-Cover with hot water and set aside for 15-20 minutes to soften.
+Rinse the prepared dried chillies under cool running water then place into a small bowl.
+Cover with hot water and set aside for 15 minutes to soften.
 Once softened, drain and place into a blender or small food processor with the remaining ingredients.
 Blend until smooth.
 Set aside.
+If using fresh chillies, skip the soaking and add to the blender with remaining ingredients.

 • Prepare the Chicken: